TEIC/CETEIcean/tutorial/README.md

   };
   c.addBehaviors(behaviors);
 ```
 What this will do is create a Javascript object and assign it to a variable, `behaviors`, which we then pass to the `CETEI` object we created earlier, using the `addBehaviors` method.
 Inside that behaviors object, we have a section labeled "tei" (which is the prefix for all of our Custom Elements), and inside that, we define behaviors for elements.
 When CETEIcean sees a match for an element name, like "lb" (note that it uses the un-prefixed TEI name), it applies what it finds.
-For "lb", it sees an Array with one element, "<br>", so it will insert that `<br>` tag before the content of any `<tei-lb>` element it finds. `<tei-lb>` is an empty element anyway, so the final result as seen by the browser will be
+For "lb", it sees an Array with one element, `<br>`, so it will insert that `<br>` tag before the content of any `<tei-lb>` element it finds. `<tei-lb>` is an empty element anyway, so the final result as seen by the browser will be
 ```html
 <tei-lb><br></tei-lb>
 ```